isaiahshall/Local-LLaMA-Email-Agent/Readme.md

-# Local LLaMA3 Email Agent
+# LLEmail: Local LLaMA3 Email Agent

 This Python application leverages the Ollama LLaMA 3 model via the Ollama-python library to automatically summarize emails and generate task lists from your Gmail account.
 The tool integrates with the Gmail API to fetch emails, summarize their contents, and identify key action items, saving you time and enhancing productivity.